-The yoga classes are a friendly, non-competitive weekly activity.
-The focus of the classes is to improve your own physical, mental and spiritual well-being.
+My yoga classes near Worcester are a friendly, non-competitive weekly activity.
+The focus of the class is to improve your own physical, mental and spiritual well-being.

 Yoga is suitable for all ages and abilities and postures and activities can be adapted to meet the needs of the individual.
 Techniques in class can all be practised at home.
-My current classes are not suitable for anyone who is pregnant, but I am happy to recommend excellent local pregnancy yoga teachers if required.
+Our yoga classes near Worcester are not suitable for anyone who is pregnant, but I am happy to recommend excellent local pregnancy yoga teachers if required.

 Preparing for a class